metaplex-foundation/docs/docs/05-resources/01-storage-providers.md

 For more information about using NFT.Storage with CandyMachine, see the [NFT.Storage documentation on Metaplex][nft.storage metaplex doc].

+### Shadow Drive

+The [GenesysGo Shadow Drive](https://shdw.genesysgo.com/shadow-infrastructure-overview/shadow-drive-overview) is a decentralized storage network designed to run in parallel to, and integrate seamlessly with, Solana.
+Storage fees are paid in the SPL token, SHDW, and allow immutable or mutable storage of data.

 ### Looking for another storage option?

 Check out [Bring Your Own Uploader](/developer-tools/sugar/developer/bring-your-own-uploader) to learn about adding upload options to Sugar.